oroinc/platform/UPGRADE-1.9.md

 - Removed class `Oro\Bundle\ConfigBundle\Manager\UserConfigManager` and service `oro_config.user_config_manager`.
 Use `oro_config.user` service instead.

 ####DataAuditBundle
-- `Oro\Bundle\DataauditBundle\EventListener\KernelListener` added to the class cache and constructor have container as performance improvement
+- `Oro\Bundle\DataAuditBundle\EventListener\KernelListener` added to the class cache and constructor have container as performance improvement
+- `Oro\Bundle\DataAuditBundle\Entity\AbstractAudit` has `@InheritanceType("SINGLE_TABLE")`
+- `audit-grid` and `audit-history-grid` based on `Oro\Bundle\DataAuditBundle\Entity\AbstractAudit` now.
+Make join to get your entity on grid

+####DataGridBundle
+- Services with tag `oro_datagrid.extension.formatter.property` was marked as private
+- JS collection models format changed to maintain compatibility with Backbone collections: now it is always list of models, and additional parameters are passed through the options
 - Grid merge uses distinct policy

 ```